benborgers/ben.page/src/content/posts/xanten.md

 ## May 15th

 Today we drove to Aachen, Germany.
-We did a walking tour with a tour guide who usually does the Spanish language tours, but was substituting today for an English one.
+We did a walking tour with a tour guide who usually does the Spanish language tours, but who was substituting today for an English one.
 He was good, and it redeemed the walking tour concept.

 We bought packages of [_Printen_](https://en.wikipedia.org/wiki/Aachener_Printen), a type of gingerbread cookie that is Aachen's pride and joy.